As can be seen by the next photo the sea was calm and still quite warm.

 More info will be posted later.

-cocktails of Mackeral, Squid, Rag and Crab,
+My third rod with 4/0 hooks and varying sizedcocktails of Mackeral, Squid, Rag and Crab,

 Failed to attract any bites until my last cast when this